Industrial Engineering and Operations Research

 Doctoral Entrance Exam

-Every doctoral student is required to take the doctoral entrance examination.
+Every doctoral student is required to take the doctoral entrance (preliminary) examination at the end of their first year.
 Students entering without an MS degree are required to complete all MS degree requirements and may do so by completing the MS course requirements and passing the doctoral entrance exam.
+Doctoral students who do not pass the entrance exam are subject to dismissal from the IEOR PhD program.

 The entrance examination consists of three parts: